-One common question we get from patients is whether they can still have Lasik or Laser Vision Correction if they’ve been diagnosed with astigmatism.
-The good news, however, is that most patients with astigmatism are good candidates for Laser Vision Correction.
+One common question from patients is whether they can still have LASIK if they’ve been diagnosed with astigmatism but the good news, however, is that most patients with astigmatism are good candidates for LASIK.

 If you would like to know if you are a good candidate for Lasik, only an appointment with a trained refractive surgeon can tell you for sure.

 Give us a call today and we can help you figure out if you’re a candidate.

 Amanda helps patients improve their lives through the power of LASIK.
 A patient coordinator at Laser Eye Institute, Amanda assists patients through every step in their start-to-vision journey.